-I have the honor to acknowledge the receipt of your letter of the 2nd instant; and in reply have to inform you that, inasmuch as the object of the arbitration and the mode of procedure, viz., under the provisions of "The Lands Clauses Act," are fully pointed out by the Agreement of the 6th May last; and the Governor, acting in accordance with the Agreement, has nominated his arbitrator, Mr. Higinbotham; and you, as the Main Line Railway Company's Solicitors, have received notice of such appointment,-the Governor will proceed; and require the Company to proceed, in terms of the Agreement referred to terms of the Agreement referred to.
+I have the honor to acknowledge the receipt of your letter of the 2nd instant; and in reply have to inform you that, inasmuch as the object of the arbitration and the mode of procedure, viz., under the provisions of "The Lands Clauses Act," are fully pointed out by the Agreement of the 6th May last; and the Governor, acting in accordance with the Agreement, has nominated his arbitrator, Mr. Higinbotham; and you, as the Main Line Railway Company's Solicitors, have received notice of such appointment,-the Governor will proceed, and require the Company to proceed, in terms of the Agreement referred to.